stratisMarkou/random-walks/_sources/book/topology/004-compactness.md

 ## Products and quotients

 Now we turn to some properties of products and quotients of compact spaces.
+The results in this section are very useful for proving many other properties.

 ### Product spaces

+One particularly useful result is that the product of compact spaces is compact.

 :::{prf:theorem} Product of compact spaces is compact If $X$ and $Y$ are {prf:ref}`compact<topology:def-compact-space>` {prf:ref}`topological spaces<topology:def-topological-space>`, then $X \times Y$ is compact.